 Almost every monarch of England made a pilgrimage to Walsingham, and Edward the Confessor (+1066), who made the pilgrimage eleven times, offered the nation to Our Lady as ‘her dowry’.
-Henry VIII, who would later oversee its destruction, went there as a young monarch in 1511, trudging the last ‘holy mile’ barefoot through the snow, in thanksgiving for a son that had finally been born born (the boy, alas, tragically died a few months afterward, and I for one wonder what this did to Henry’s later fractious relationship with the Church, even with God Himself).
+Henry VIII, who would later oversee its destruction, went there as a young monarch in 1511, trudging the last ‘holy mile’ barefoot through the snow, in thanksgiving for a son that had finally been born born (the boy, alas, tragically seven weeks afterward, and we may wonder what this did to Henry’s later fractious relationship with the Church, even with God Himself).

 And so it was until the dissolution of the monasteries, and Henry’s rebellion against Rome and the Church in 1535 over the question of his marriage, and the Pope’s refusal of an annulment from Catherine, so Henry could marry his paramour, Anne Boleyn and also, conveniently, loot the Church’s wealth.